peeringdb/docs/docs/howto/api_keys.md

 API keys allow developers to interact with their PeeringDB account programmatically, rather than through the website.
 Here is an example script in Python.
 It uses the module Requests to GET data about a particular Facility, and then sends a PUT request to modify that data.

-This example assumes we have an environment variable set with our API Key.
+This example assumes we have an environment variable set with our API key.
 To do that from the command line, we can run:

 ```sh
 export API_KEY="[created api key string]"